yiyangphd/yiyangphd.github.io/openings.md

 ## SDSC6006 Dissertation

 Strong programming skills in R or Python are required for SDSC MSc students interested in working with me on a dissertation.
-Please send your resume/CV, transcript(s), and sample code to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).
+Please send your resume/CV and transcript(s) to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).